John Longs Fish & Chip Restaurant

 “The quality of John Long’s is exceptional and unmatched” Joris Minne, Belfast Telegraph.

-It is no surprise that Belfast people have been visiting John Long's for their fish supper for a hundred years.
-People here just want good food, good value and good craic.
-All three are here in spades.
+It is no surprise that Belfast people have been visiting John Long's for their fish supper for 100 years.
+People of Belfast just want good food, good value and good craic.
+All three are at John Long's in spades.

 John Long’s is a ‘chippie’ with history and legacy of serving good food in Belfast.
 At the end of 1914, John Long converted part of his grocery shop on Mill Street to sell fish and chips.
 To cope with demand he then moved his restaurant to the present site an old ‘stitching’ factory and warehouse (allegedly haunted) on Athol Street, close to the city centre.
 One hundred years and only two owners later, John Long's is still a Belfast institution.

 John Long’s used to be a bit of a local secret, but the word has got out.
-We’ve had a few of those actor types drop in for supper: Brendan Fraser, Sean Bean and Take That.
+They have had a few of those actor types drop in for supper: Brendan Fraser, Sean Bean and Take That.
 Eamon Holmes even said that if he only had a couple of days to live, he’d end up at John Long’s for his last meal.
-Dara O’Briain, the Irish comedian and television presenter, also popped in recently to try our world renowned fish supper.
+Dara O’Briain, the Irish comedian and television presenter, also popped in recently to try their world renowned fish supper.

 John Copeland, the present owner is immensely proud to build on the heritage of this famous restaurant and serve locally sourced fresh fish (with or without batter) and chips to locals and tourists alike.

 You are more than welcome to try John Long's for yourself.
-We'll be very happy to welcome you - an experience only to be found in Belfast.
+They will be very happy to welcome you - an experience only to be found in Belfast.